 Festival NEXT builds on the history of LAU’s International University Theater Festival.
 It strives to create an interdisciplinary space for innovative, avant-garde, and experimental performing and communicative arts.
 It offers opportunities to students and pre-professionals to work with established artists through workshops, lectures, productions, and performances.

-Created by Communication Arts students, staff and faculty and supervised by Dr. Claudia Kozman, CONNECTions Magazine is the annual publication of the Department of Communication Arts.The magazine brings together the Communication Arts community and highlights the annual achievements of the department’s students, faculty, staff, and alumni.
+Created by Communication Arts students, staff and faculty and supervised by Dr. Claudia Kozman, CONNECTions Magazine is the annual publication of the Department of Communication, Arts and Languages.The magazine brings together the CAL community and highlights the annual achievements of the department’s students, faculty, staff, and alumni.

 The LAU Writing Center launched a project in 2016 that provided training and follow up sessions to dozens of teachers and coordinators representing schools across Lebanon that initiated writing centers on their campuses.